Designing Gabor windows using convex optimization: Introduction

 The implemented procedure is available as part of comprehensive open-source toolboxes maintained by the authors.
 An online addendum provides extended computational results and script files reproducing all the presented experiments.\\

 \emph{Related work:} A wealth of research investigating the subject of dual Gabor windows exists.
-On the theoretical side, state-of-the-art results are available in~\cite{gr01,ch08}, support properties of dual windows are investigated in \cite{chkiki10,chkiki12,bo99,grst13} and some specific constructions for dual window pairs are presented in \cite{ch06,chki10,chgo12,la09-2}, to name a few.
-Filters optimizing classical window quality measures are constructed in \cite{Harris78,nu81-1}, without frame theoretic considerations.
+On the theoretical side, state-of-the-art results are available in~\cite{gr01,ch08}, support properties of dual windows are investigated in~\cite{chkiki10,chkiki12,bo99,grst13,christensen2015entire} and some specific constructions for dual window pairs are presented in~\cite{ch06,chki10,chgo12,la09-2}, to name a few.
+Methods from complex analysis have been used to construct Gabor frames with Gaussian or Hermite windows~\cite{grochenig2007gabor,abreu2012banach,seip1992density}.
+Filters optimizing classical window quality measures are constructed in~\cite{Harris78,nu81-1}, without frame theoretic considerations.
+Recent results on phase space covers~\cite{romero2011surgery,romero2012characterization}, based on a collection of Gabor systems, require certain decay of the dual windows, not necessarily provided by the canonical dual.
+Thus, the study of alternate dual windows is necessary.

 A method for computing dual windows satisfying specific support constraints was proposed by Strohmer~\cite{st98-8}, based on the Moore-Penrose pseudoinverse of a linear equation system describing duality and the support conditions.
 The method therein allows the use of other regularization constraints, if these can be expressed through a Hermitian positive definite matrix, e.g. weighted $\ell^2$-norms.
-Already Wexler and Raz \cite{wexler1990discrete} impose linear constraints to find alternative dual windows, while Daubechies et al.~\cite{daubechies1994gabor} present a formula for finding dual windows that are optimal in a modified $L^2$ sense.
-More similar to our approach, the authors in \cite{li2012sparse} solve a different convex optimization problem to find sparse dual systems using a weighted $\ell^1$-norm.
+Already Wexler and Raz~\cite{wexler1990discrete} impose linear constraints to find alternative dual windows, while Daubechies et al.~\cite{daubechies1994gabor} present a formula for finding dual windows that are optimal in a modified $L^2$ sense.
+More similar to our approach, the authors in~\cite{li2012sparse} solve a different convex optimization problem to find sparse dual systems using a weighted $\ell^1$-norm.
 They also provide a method to obtain compactly supported dual windows.
 This problem is optimized for the research of sparse windows and not suitable for other constraint such as smoothness.
 With the method proposed in this paper, similar results can be obtained, but sparse dual windows only form a particular example for its possible applications.
 The existence of sparse dual frames is also investigated in~\cite{Krahmer2013982}, without assuming a filterbank structure.